 Vendor financed companies can agree to either debt or equity financing.
 To phrase this another way, a company can receive vendor financing in 2 ways.
 First, the business can receive the item at a sales price with an agreed amount of interest, on the sales price, which accrues as time progresses.
 Alternatively, a firm can receive the item in exchange for a certain amount of company stock.
 Here, no monetary repayment of the asset is needed because the vendor has already been paid in stock.
 Generally, vendor finance in the form of equity is more common for startup businesses.
 A vendor finance association may be available in some areas to gain advice and planning on the subject.

-Jonathan works at a business brokering firm.
+For example, Jonathan works at a business brokering firm.
 His employer, a company which arranges the sale of a business between the exiting entrepreneur and a buyer, is a successful company with a professional reputation.
 Jonathan enjoys his work because he assists people in their exit plan, assists people in starting a business, and gets experience in a variety of entrepreneurial firms while he does it.

 Recently, Jonathan is brokering the sale of a small, yet successful, chain of ice cream shops.
 The exiting business woman, the founder of the firm, has worked to the bone to grow the company.
 She has earned her retirement with her application of sweat equity.